chuckjaz/chuckjaz.github.io/_posts/2015-07-05-properties-on-purpose.md

 to change the font of the button.

 We wanted this code to work.
-This is usually how like to design things.
+This is usually how I like to design things.
 Start by writting some code down that should work and then begin brainstorming ways it can; poking holes in those designs along the way.
 Anders and I began to do just that.